alex22stein/intro-to-python/hr_system/README.md

 This simple program is openning the file and interacting through the lines.
 Using it, I created a list calls employees with the name and them information in each item.
 Then I displayed the information (name, ID, job, paycheck).
 The paycheck is the amount the employee receive two times per month acording their annual salary.
-And if the employee is an engineer, he or she will receive a plus of 1000 dollars in each paycheck
+And if the employee is an engineer, he or she will receives a plus of 1000 dollars to each paycheck